 Its large flower columns – composed of small, starry, mother-of-pearl green blooms that culminate in a top-knot of pineapple-like tufts of leaves – shoot up from the centre of large, basal rosettes of long, fleshy leaves.
-I saw it at Sissinghurst planted with Hylotelephium spectabile (then named Sedum spectabile) and Pennisetum alopecuroides, which was a superb and measured combination of colour, texture and form.
+At Sissinghurst Castle in Kent it was planted with Hylotelephium spectabile (then named Sedum spectabile) and Pennisetum alopecuroides, which was a superb and measured combination of colour, texture and form.
 The bulbs are massive and should be planted with the nose of the bulb just kissing the surface of improved soil that doesn’t sit too wet during colder months.

 Height 1.2m.
 Origin South Africa.
 Conditions Rich, moist soil; full sun.
 Hardiness RHS H5, USDA 8a-10b.
 Season Summer to autumn.

 The flower heads are held in tight clusters, not dissimilar to broccoli, on thick stems above grey-green, succulent foliage.
 The blooms age to claret and will persist well into autumn.
 Plant in a sunny aspect in free-draining soil.
 Protect from slugs, but avoid using pellets – newts and frogs love to bed down among the cold, ice-plant foliage during summer.